 “Mr. Sachs, whatever it was, believe me, it won’t be something new to us.”

-Kling seems on the brink of losing it at several points in the story, but seems to only just keep his bearings.
+Kling seems on the brink of losing it at several points in the story, but only just keeps his bearings.
 Seeing Meyer and Kling converge as they pursue their separate investigations is a highlight of the well-constructed plot.

 First-class story elements pop up throughout the book.
 We get a deep-dive portrait of a one-eyed World War I veteran who goes by the nickname “Cyclops” and operated the elevator Tinka’s killer used before committing the crime.
 Cyclops is a man of humor and quiet dignity who recalls the suspect resembling the old actor Sonny Tufts.